You have no items in your shopping cart.

-We started our Waxhead mission to find a better way to protect skin in the sun.
-In designing our nutrient bars, Vitamin C quickly became a must-have ingredient, simply because of the amazing things it does to defend skin from UV rays.
-We wondered, what are the other Benefits of Vitamin C?
+We started Waxhead to find a better way to protect the skin in the sun.
+In designing our Antioxidant Bites, Vitamin C quickly became a must-have ingredient, simply because of the amazing things it does to defend skin from UV rays.
+We wondered, what are the other benefits of Vitamin C?

 So here’s a rundown of 20 benefits of Vitamin C and the great things it does for you, your skin and your body.
 We bet you’ll be surprised by a few and gain a whole new appreciation for this little powerhouse nutrient.